 In order to become a licensed certified public accountant (CPA), you must pass the CPA exam.
 Those who wish to take the CPA exam must have a certain number of hours of post-secondary education in accounting.
 The number of hours required varies by area.
 Most states and jurisdictions require a minimum of 150 hours.

 It is possible to meet these testing requirements with a bachelor’s degree plus additional coursework.
 Many students are finding that it makes more sense to enroll in a master’s program that will meet the necessary requirements for the CPA exam.
 That way their time, effort, and money will meet the needs of the CPA requirement, as well as earning them an advanced degree.

 Some employers are more inclined to hire an accountant straight out of school if they have a master’s degree.
 This is because the new employee is ready to take the CPA exam.
 A new employee who only has a bachelor’s degree will still need to take additional coursework to meet the CPA requirement.
 An employer may be worried that the additional coursework will be a burden and distract from the new employee’s work.

 One benefit of earning a master’s degree in accounting is salary.
 Those who enter the field with a master’s degree earn more money than those with a bachelor’s degree.
-On the other hand, some employers, especially small firms, may be happy to hire a new employee who only has a bachelor’s degree since their salary requirements will be lower.
+On the other hand, some employers, especially small firms, may be happy to hire a new employee who only has a bachelor’s degree.
+This is because their salary requirements will be lower.

 Some people who decide they would like to pursue a master’s degree find that a Master in Business Administration (MBA) in accounting makes more sense than a master’s in accounting.
-An MBA in accounting is a broader degree that can help you prepare for a variety of different positions, including opening a company or working in a supervisory role.
+An MBA in accounting is a broader degree that can help you prepare for a variety of different positions.
+This includes opening a company or working in a supervisory role.